 Agile is used to speed up the development of each component and its sub-component in the plan.

-This hybrid approach makes for better quality products with less development time and faster reaction to market changes.
+The hybrid approach meaning is simple.
+It makes it possible for better quality products with less development time and faster reaction and adjustment to market changes.

 After each component of the project is broken down into tasks that may take anywhere from one month to a few months, the Agile method comes into play.

 These components are broken down further into four to six weeks product releases called sprints.
 Here all principles used for the agile project management method are applied.